elibenporat/learn-to-code-rust-baseball/articles/07 - Working With Lists.md

-# Learn To Code With Rust and Baseball - Chapter 7 : Processing Data
+# Learn To Code With Rust and Baseball - Chapter 7 : Working with Lists

 ## Review